atarsidhu/ShotTracker/README.md

 # ShotTracker
-## A java application that keeps track of your golf shots!
+### A Java application that keeps track of your golf shots!
 This app gives the user the ability to save their golf shots with data including:
 * Club used
 * Shot distance